joshiraez/techTest/README.md

 * Putting the Money qtys in a "Money" class of sorts
   * To have a single point of maintenance to all the Money functions/reducers/formatting
   * Instead of changing every BigDecimal ocurrence.
-* Put the data extractors of the files in another class.
-I didn't do it yet because is not huge enough to bring much value.
 * Some of the utils class methods are error prone and should be transformed from splitted List to dtos to get type safety when using them.

 # Overview